 Rates & Registration

-With help from the Parkshare TODAY fund, we have secured funding to assist Manitoba public schools with virtual program fees.
-Funding is currently available and we encourage all groups to apply for funding.
+With help from the Parkshare TODAY fund, we have secured funding to assist Manitoba schools and registered daycares with virtual program fees.
+Funding is currently available and we encourage groups to apply.

 To book a virtual program and apply for funding, click the button below: